Subscriber OnlyEducation

 Gap between State and fee-charging schools closes further

-Just two of the 10 schools with the highest third-level progression rate in 2024 were fee-paying
+Just three of the 10 schools with the highest third-level progression rate in 2024 are fee-paying

 The full picture is, unsurprisingly, more complex than fee-paying or non-fee paying, advantaged or disadvantaged, because there are multiple factors and variables that can affect a school’s third-level progression rate.
 Photograph: iStock